Live at the Marquee (festival)

 Live at the Marquee is a season of music concerts and other live performance events organised by Aiken Promotions in a large marquee in Cork, Ireland, every summer since 2005.
-For about a month in June and July, a concert is held most evenings; tickets for each night are sold separately, with varying lineups and pricing.
+A concert is held most evenings with the festival usually running from the end of May to late June/early July; tickets for each night are sold separately, with varying lineups and pricing.
 Acts have represented many genres of popular music, including rock, folk, electronic, hip hop, rhythm and blues, and country; as well as stand-up comedy acts.

 The first season was part of Cork's 2005 year as European Capital of Culture.
 It proved successful enough to be repeated annually.
 The venue for the first two years was the Cork Showgrounds, then owned by the Munster Agricultural Society.
 When the Showgrounds were acquired by the Munster GAA for its redevelopment of the adjoining Páirc Uí Chaoimh stadium, Live at the Marquee moved to an adjacent site previously used by Ford as a vehicle distribution centre.
 In 2018 National Asset Management Agency (NAMA), which had acquired the site after the 2008 economic crash, announced that it would be selling it.
 Aiken Promotions said it would seek an alternative site for further seasons of Live at the Marquee.
-The 2020 event was cancelled as part of the response to the COVID-19 pandemic in Ireland.
+The 2020-21 events were cancelled as part of the response to the COVID-19 pandemic in Ireland.

 The event has attracted many well-known names in the music industry to perform including Little Mix, Elton John, JLS, Ellie Goulding, 50 Cent, Diana Ross, Bob Dylan, Kanye West, Lady Gaga, The Script, Pink, Christy Moore, Jason Derulo, Eric Clapton, Flo Rida, Jay-Z, Morrissey, Neil Young, Paul Simon, Anastacia, Jessie J, Olly Murs, Steps, Meat Loaf, Ke$ha, Picture This, Jedward, Ne-yo, Snoop Dogg, Lana Del Rey, Alexandra Burke and Sting.